KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 ## Generate Keys

-Similar to the attester, the Claimer must set up the DID keys.
+Similar to the Attester, the Claimer must set up the DID keys.
 Create a file `claimer/generateKeypairs.ts` and copy the code below.

 <CodeBlock className="language-js" title="claimer/generateKeypairs.ts">